VicXekro/string_automata_cpp/README.md

 **How to run**:
 - run cmake .
 - run cmake --build
-- launch the executable, this will run the set of test in the *test.h* file.
+- launch the executable, this will run the set of test in the *test_unit.h* file.